⚡ DONGFENG 007 · 200kW

 Rear cabin — genuine legroom for adults, not the token space many fastback EVs compromise on.
 Photo: Cars&TechSG

-The LFP chemistry is worth flagging because it changes the psychology of ownership in a meaningful way.
-You can charge to 100% every day — Dongfeng and the battery chemistry both encourage it — without worrying about the long-term degradation curve that NMC owners manage carefully.
-For a car that will regularly make the Malaysia run, that's a genuine practical advantage over some rivals.
+The LFP chemistry changes the psychology of ownership.
+You can charge to 100% every day — the battery chemistry encourages it — without worrying about the long-term degradation curve that NMC owners manage carefully.

-The 007's DC fast charging support means charging stops at compatible stations are genuinely brief.
 On the return leg, a 25–30 minute top-up at a rest area — enough time for the family to use facilities and grab food — was all it took to arrive back in Singapore with comfortable buffer.
-That's how road trip charging should work.

 Made it to Port Dickson — the 007 200kW handled the run with range to spare.
 Photo: Cars&TechSG

 What genuinely impressed across hundreds of highway kilometres was the suspension tuning.
-The 007 is set up for comfort over sharpness — the right call for a car that will spend time on Malaysian highways with their variable road surfaces and occasional surprise potholes.
+Set up for comfort over sharpness — the right call for Malaysian highways with variable road surfaces and occasional surprise potholes.
 Body movement is well-controlled without the stiffness that makes long drives tiring, and at motorway speeds the cabin stays impressively quiet.
-Wind and road noise are managed well enough that the 19-speaker system doesn't have to fight for presence.

 The Dongfeng 007 200kW makes the family road trip genuinely easy.
 And that's harder to achieve than it sounds.

 There's a type of EV that forces you to work around it — route planning, charging anxiety, compromised luggage space, a cabin that wears thin over long distances.
 The Dongfeng 007 200kW is not that car.
-From the moment you leave Singapore to the moment you arrive at Port Dickson, it handles the practical demands of a family road trip without asking for much in return.
 The LFP battery takes 100% charging without complaint.
 The DC fast charger tops it up quickly enough that a rest stop feels like a choice rather than a necessity.
 The liftback swallows the family's luggage.
 The 19-speaker system makes the hours disappear.

 It isn't flawless.
 The performance is measured rather than exciting, and buyers expecting European dynamic sharpness will need to recalibrate expectations.
-But for a car priced and positioned the way the 007 is, those aren't the right metrics.
-Judge it on real-world family road trip usefulness, and it delivers convincingly — more convincingly, frankly, than several established rivals at similar price points.
+But judge it on real-world family road trip usefulness, and it delivers convincingly.

 The Dongfeng 007 200kW is the thinking family's EV road trip companion.
 Singapore to Port Dickson proved it.